 Responsibilities are functional in nature and performed under limited supervision.
 Specific tasks include, but are not limited to:

-- Responsible for meeting task requirements of NETL and LRST research managers in attaining goals established by NETL and delineated in the statements of work pertaining to funding awards supporting this position.
+- Responsible for meeting task requirements of NETL and LRST research managers in attaining goals established for the NETL Turbine Thermal Management team as delineated in the statements of work pertaining to funding awards supporting this position.

-- Responsible for providing R&D technical support for the NETL Computational Device Engineering teams.
+- Responsible for providing R&D technical support for the NETL Turbine Thermal Management team.

-- Active participation in group meetings of the Computational Science and Engineering Divisions, as well as other task related meetings.
+- Active participation in group meetings of the Turbines Thermal Management team, well as other task related meetings

-- Analyzing CFD results in relation to experimental data from laboratory tests and published data from other authors.
+- Analyzing relevant experimental data from laboratory tests and published data from other authors.

 - Assisting in the preparation of technical papers, reports, conference papers, and annual and quarterly reports.